drycc-archive/fluentd/README.md

 * `GELF_TLS_OPTIONS_TLS_VERSION=":TLSv1/:TLSv1_1/:TLSv1_2"`
 * `GELF_TLS_OPTIONS_NO_DEFAULT_CA="true/false"`

-### Deis Output
+### Drycc Output
-Deis output is a custom fluentd plugin that was written to forward data directly to deis components while filtering out data that we did not care about.
+Drycc output is a custom fluentd plugin that was written to forward data directly to drycc components while filtering out data that we did not care about.
 We have 2 pieces of information we care about currently.

 1) Logs from applications that are written to stdout within the container and the controller logs that represent actions against those applications.
 These logs are sent to an internal messaging system ([NSQ](http://nsq.io)) on a configurable topic.
 The logger component then reads those messages and stores the data in an ring buffer.